Usage Example One: Groceries are delivered to the automated food preparation

 Usage Example Four: Food is moved from both the pantry/cupboard and

-delivery as well and a retrieval area for dirty dishes and unfinished portions.
-Both water pressure and heated air are used in this area to clean dishes, which are then automatically returned to the
+food delivery as well and a retrieval area for dirty dishes and unfinished portions.
+Both water pressure and heated air are used in this area to clean dishes, which are then automatically

 Usage Example Six: Packaging is automatically removed and sorted into trash and